cardillan/mindcode/doc/syntax/SYNTAX.markdown

 // A global, external variable external total = 0;
-var message = findMessage();   // Initialization through function call is possible
+var message = findMessage();   // Initialization through a function call is possible

 // All code must be enclosed in a code block or in a function begin